dsrichard97/consulting-f9477/content/pages/index.md

       type: TitleBlock
     subtitle: Data Science & Research Driven
     text: >
-      At CSULB, we are dedicated to delivering both impactful results and practical solutions.
-As statisticians, we are committed to continual growth and adaptation to serve our community more effectively, embodying core values of integrity, innovation, and collaboration.
+      At CSULB, our commitment is to deliver impactful results and practical solutions.
+As statisticians, we dedicate ourselves to continuous growth and adaptation to better serve our community.
+We uphold core values of integrity, innovation, and collaboration.
     actions:
       - label: Get started
         altText: ''